jamesdrando/anotest/README.md

 from anotest import *

-# Initialize the test and set debug to True
+# Initialize the anotest class and set debug to True
 Anotest.debug = True

 @test